Catherine Pozzi: Career

-Catherine Pozzi was particularly known for six withering poems, published in 1935 (Mesures), and which she considered her literary testament: "Ave", "Vale", "Scopolamine", "Nova", "Maya" and "Nyx".
+Catherine Pozzi was particularly known for six brilliant poems, published in 1935 (Mesures), and which she considered her literary testament: "Ave", "Vale", "Scopolamine", "Nova", "Maya" and "Nyx".
 This last (Nyx means "night" in Greek) was composed on 5 November 1934, shortly before her death.
 She also left an anonymous autobiography: Agnès (NRF, 1927), and an unfinished philosophical essay: Peau d’Ame.
 Some scientific articles of hers appeared in Le Figaro.

 More recently, the publication of her Journal (1913–1934) and Journal de jeunesse (1893–1906) renewed interest in her.
 Her published correspondence with Paul Valéry represents only a small portion of their exchanged letters.

 Some of Pozzi's poems evoke those of Louise Labé, but their effect and tension seem to have little in common with the work of the 16th century.

 Friends of hers included Rainer Maria Rilke, Anna de Noailles, Jean Paulhan (editor of La Nouvelle Revue française), Colette, Henri de Régnier, Pierre Jean Jouve.

 Personal life

 At age 25, she married the popular dramatist Édouard Bourdet.
 In 1909 their son Claude (later a member of the French Resistance) was born, who married the Russian tennis player Ida Adamoff.

 Around 1910, she began to exhibit symptoms of tuberculosis, from which she suffered until her death.

 She began in 1920 a tumultuous relationship with Paul Valéry, which lasted eight years and gave rise to important correspondence.
 The rift between them distanced her from the Paris salons and caused her to have a terrible feeling of isolation.

-She died in Paris on 3 December 1934, after illness with tuberculosis as well as morphine and laudanum use.
+She died in Paris on 3 December 1934, after illness with tuberculosis, aggravated by morphine and laudanum use.